freddiehaddad/msccjson/README.md

 # MSCCJSON

-This is a project designed to generate a `compile_commands.json` database from the `msbuild` output file (`msbuild.log`) generated during the compilation process.
+This is a tool designed to generate a `compile_commands.json` database from the `msbuild` output file (`msbuild.log`) generated during the compilation process.

 It works by reading the log file and collecting all the relevant compilation commands from the MSVC compiler (`cl.exe`) and converting them into entries in